Actor in Los Angeles, California

 Lynn is also a musician, having studied classical piano since the age of seven.
 Vocally, she is experienced with all types of music – from a cappella (she was the musical director of her group at Wesleyan and The Brearley School) to punk rock (in 2012 she sang with Dischord Record’s E.D.
 Sedgwick on their European tour).

 In 2016, Lynn won the Best Actor award at NBC Shorts Festival for her role in "Parachute Girls."
-She has a holding deal with NBC.
+She was awarded a holding deal with NBC.